JoyeLuo/trackit/README.md

 To review versions of the tracked folder/file :

-Run Reader with Parameter ReaderInfo
+Run com.tracker.read.Reader with Parameter ReaderInfo

 repoPath  - Parent of the tracked folder. .git folder should be inside this.